-SCENIC RURAL CHARACTER: Gilmore Township will identify and protect scenic rural character.
+SCENIC RURAL CHARACTER: Blaine Township will identify and protect scenic rural character.

-For the majority of Gilmore Township's residents, the single most important feature to protect is the scenic rural character of the township.
-Preventing development from eroding scenic and rural character and encouraging compact residential development in order to maintain it are fundamental principles of land use stewardship in the township.
-Citizens have strongly indicated that they do not want growth to spoil the scenic character of the landscape.
+The single most important feature to protect is the scenic rural character of the township.
+Preventing development from eroding scenic rural character and encouraging compact residential development to maintain rural character are fundamental principles of land use stewardship in the township.
+Township citizens have strongly indicated that they do not want growth to spoil the scenic character of the landscape.
 They do not want it to take on a suburban or urban character.
-They want the forested hills, ridges, lakes, and riverine landscapes to be preserved for the benefit of present and future generations.
+They want the forests, hills, ridges, lakes, and riverine landscapes to be preserved for the benefit of present and future generations.
 Almost everyone enjoys these resources and needs to help protect them.
-As a result, protection of the unique rural character of the Township must be a fundamental part of all future planning and development decisions.
+As a result, protection of the unique rural character of the township must be a fundamental part of all future planning and development decisions.

 What is scenic rural character?
-It refers to the patterns of land use and development where preservation of current natural landscape features, views, sounds, and open space takes center stage over development.
-Agricultural and rurally-based jobs, wildlife and natural resource preservation, and very low residential density dominate.
-In the township scenic rural character is comprised of the country roads, scenic vistas of Lake Michigan, Betsie River/Valley (designated as a wild/natural river) and the Betsie Bay, valleys full of tree stands, ridgelines, orchards, and meadows.
-Dirt roads lined with trees, farm buildings, orchards, split rail fences, and the occasional glimpse of a bald eagle are just a few of the sights residents want to maintain into the future.
+Scenic rural character refers to the patterns of land use and development where current natural landscapes, features, views, sounds, smells, and open space take center stage over development.
+Agricultural and rural-based jobs, wildlife and natural resource preservation, and very low residential density dominate.
+In the township, scenic rural character is comprised of the country roads that lead to vistas of Lake Michigan, inland lakes such as the Lower and Upper Herring, valleys full of tree stands, orchards, and meadows.
+Gravel roads lined with trees, farm buildings, orchards and the occasional glimpse of a bald eagle are just a few of the sights residents want to maintain into the future.